-This section of the SWMP describes ADOT's process for preventing pollutant discharges from its off-highway system support facilities such as maintenance yards, port of entry inspection facilities, and Motor Vehicle Department customer service locations.
+This section of the SWMP describes ADOT's process for preventing pollutant discharges from its offhighway system support facilities such as maintenance yards, port of entry inspection facilities, and Motor Vehicle Department customer service locations.
 Each facility is included in a master inventory maintained by ADOT Water Resources in a database system.
 ADOT Water Resources continually evaluates ADOT's facilities in accordance with a risk-based schema that identifies sites with high, medium or low risk potential, or with no exposure.
 The prioritization scheme for facilities entails doing a risk assessment for each facility based on a set of criteria such as type and quantity of materials stored on site, potential pollutant-generating activities taking place at the location, and site characteristics including proximity to Protected Surface Waters including those listed as impaired, not-attaining and/or OAW.

 All ADOT facilities with potential stormwater risk are inspected at a frequency corresponding to its assessment as high, medium, or low range.
 Basically, the higher the risk, the more frequent facility inspections are conducted.
 For example, a facility determined to have a high level of stormwater risk is assigned an inspection frequency of four times per year or quarterly, while those facilities with lower risk assessments are inspected on an annual or bi-annual basis.
 Facility inspections are completed using a standard form provided by ADOT Water Resources.
-Inspection reports and follow up documentation are retained with the Districts.
-ADOT Water Resources is currently developing an online inspection form and tracking system to centralize the facility inspection tracking process.
+Inspection reports and associated documentation and records are maintained by the Districts.
+ADOT Water Resources is currently implementing an online inspection form and tracking system to centralize the facility inspection tracking process.

 Site-specific SWPPPs have been developed for all ADOT facilities with potential stormwater pollutant generating sources or activities.
-The SWPPPs are maintained by the Districts and are updated as site conditions change.
-During FY 2023, ADOT Water Resources, in coordination with DECs, will review and update the site-specific SWPPPs to ensure the documents continue to meet all requirements of the current MS4 Permit Part 4.7.B and this SWMP.
-Over the next few years, the facility inventory and site-specific information is expected to be transitioned to the ADOT Stormwater GIS Program for ease of access and centralized tracking of changes, deficiencies, and follow up activities.
+The SWPPPs are maintained and are updated as site conditions change by District staff.
+ADOT Water Resources, in coordination with DECs, continues to review and update the site-specific SWPPPs to ensure the documents continue to meet all requirements of the current MS4 Permit Part 4.7.B and this SWMP.
+During FY 2023, ADOT began the transition of the facility inventory and site-specific information to the ADOT Stormwater GIS Program for ease of access and centralized tracking of changes, deficiencies, and follow up activities.